rkkkloh/PD2/README.md

 ## Description

-Learning progress in Programming Design 2... a lot more to go...
+Learning progress in Programming Design 2...<br>
+a lot more to go...<br>
 All updates of PD2 homework will be on here!<br>

 ## Table of Contents